MicrosoftDocs/quantum-docs/azure-quantum/quickstarts/1qbit-quickstart.md

 ## Next steps

 During this quick-start guide, you have seen an end-to-end example of how to take a mathematical cost function, represent it in code, submit it to the Azure Quantum Optimization service and parse the results.
+To learn more about the 1QBit offering in Azure Quantum, please see the [1QBit Provider documentation](xref:microsoft.azure.quantum.providers.1qbit).

 For more detailed information on the shipping optimization problem please refer to the following resources: